egorikftp/Lady-happy-Android/README.md

 Future plans
 -------
-- Step by step migration to Jetpack Compose, please follow <b>compose</b> branch
+- Step by step migration to Jetpack Compose
-- Allow everyone to build project with demo keystore
-- Allow to try Dynamic delivery with demo credentials
+- Allow everyone to try Dynamic delivery with demo credentials

-Other things please request using issues
+Other things feel free to request using issues

 # How to build
-//TODO :)
+Just checkout the repository and build with gradle, necessary debug key stored inside the repository.

 # Find this repository useful? :heart:
 Support it by joining __[stargazers](https://github.com/egorikftp/lady-happy/stargazers)__ for this repository. :star: <br>
 And __[follow](https://github.com/egorikftp)__ me for my next creations! 🤩